ryanio/discord-nft-embed-bot/README.md

 - Owner
 - Last sale
 - Listed for
-- Highest offer
+- Best offer

-You can add specific properties of the nft by formatting `asset.traits` and adding to the `fields` array.
+You can add specific properties of the nft by formatting `nft.traits` and adding to the `fields` array.

 ## Setup